 MATERIALS TAKEN FROM SOURCES OTHER THAN YOUR OWN BODY:

 Currently in the US, living stem cells – present in the placenta and umbilical cord – are regulated by the FDA as drugs when used for therapeutic purposes and thus must go through the same approval pathway as a drug.
 This pathway is very expensive and time consuming.
 However, because the placenta and umbilical cord ALSO contain an abundance of pro-healing growth factors, the FDA created an exemption pathway (much shorter approval process) to allow these materials to be delivered to patients.
 Placental and umbilical cord derived growth factors can be very effective in promoting healing when injected into specific places in the body that are chronically inflamed or injured.

 When considering “stem cell” therapies for pro-healing purposes, you should ALWAYS ASK WHERE THE CELLS ARE COMING FROM.
-With the exception of bona fide research trials, if a provider tells you that you will receive stem cells taken from the placenta, amnionic membrane or umbilical cord, odds are very high you are being swindled (unless you are receiving therapy outside of the United States).
+With the exception of bona fide research trials, if a provider tells you that you will receive “stem cells” taken from the placenta, amnionic membrane or umbilical cord, odds are very high you are being swindled or at a minimum, inaccurately informed (unless you are receiving therapy outside of the United States).

 Ozone is a naturally occurring molecule generated in the stratosphere where it serves to protect the earth from harmful ultraviolet radiation emitted by the sun.
 Unfortunately, ozone is also created in the atmosphere that we breathe when pollutants in the air are converted to ozone by heat and sunlight.
 Breathing ozone is not healthy for the human body.